ParthPriyadarshiSingh/Airbnb-HomePage/README.md

 ### Notes

-- **Login Page:** The login functionality is not working currently, but you can skip the login page to access the rest of the app.
+- **Login Page:** The login functionality only works with google for now, not email.

 ## Troubleshooting